3 easy age gift wrapping ideas

-I like to make a parcel a little bit special and today I'm sharing a few very easy gift wrapping ideas which celebrate the birthday age!
+It's no secret that I like to gift wrap but I do generally stick to plain brown paper, usually recycled from a delivery.
+Still, I like to make a parcel a little bit special and today I'm sharing a few very easy gift wrapping ideas which celebrate the birthday age!
 Some people are extremely sensitive about their age (in my case it is two youngish male friends who steadfastly refuse to tell me their age) so if it's not a landmark celebration, you might want to be sure they'll appreciate it!
+In my opinion we should celebrate every birthday as in ten years we'll look back and think we were so young!
+I can remember very little of significance from when I was 30, because it was so long ago, but I meet people with so much anxiety around a big birthday - some as young as 30 even starting to think about Botox!

 1. Photograph number landmarks and print the photos

-I've been saving this for ages - it's a photograph of a table outside a cafe on Clapham Common.
-Just waiting for the 41 year old friend with a summer birthday!
+I've been saving this for ages - it's a photograph of a table outside an Italian ice-cream cafe near Clapham Common bandstand.
+Just waiting for the 41 year old friend with a summer birthday so I can roll this one out!
 There's lot of easy services to print your Instagrams or iphone photos.
 I printed this from the Printic app a few years ago, and it arrived from France within a few days and in a very stylish orange envelope.
-I've also used Social Print Studio and found their quality also to be good (thicker than Printic, though you'll need to order a larger quantity.)
+I've also used Social Print Studio and found their quality also to be good (thicker than Printic, which is nice for a gift tag, though you'll need to order a larger quantity.)

 If you spot an appropriate number while you're out and about, you can easily photograph it and save it for an appropriate birthday!
-Can anyone suggest a number-themed hashtag on Instagram to give us some landmark ideas?
+Can anyone suggest a number-themed hashtag on Instagram to give us some ideas of where to go and be snap-happy?
+Or if you know any good London number spots, please share the location in the comments!

 (Tape: similar glitter tape here.)